Whether you have 1 or 100 employees, there is a wide range of retirement plans designed to meet your needs.

 Employees earning at least $5,000 a year can contribute if they want, but the employer is obligated to make a matching contribution up to 3% of each employee’s salary or make a non-elective contribution of 2% of each employee’s salary, vested immediately.
 The employer will need to fill out Form 5500 each year, but annual nondiscrimination testing can be skipped.

-When compared to its “cousin” – the SIMPLE IRA – the SIMPLE 401(k) can allow loans from the plan, which is an attractive option for some small business owners.
-Though it has higher contribution limits than it IRA counterpart, it still has lower limits than traditional 401(k) plans.
-For 2021, the maximum contribution to a SIMPLE 401(k) plan is $13,500, plus an additional catch-up contribution of $3,000 for people 50 or older, which provides less savings opportunity than a traditional 401(k), with a 2021 limit of $19,500.
+When compared to its cousin, the SIMPLE IRA, the SIMPLE 401(k) can allow loans from the plan, which is an attractive option for some small business owners.
+For 2022 the maximum contribution to a SIMPLE 401(k) plan is $14,000, plus an additional catch-up contribution of $2,500 for people 50 or older, which provides less savings opportunity than a traditional 401(k), with a 2022 limit of $20,500.

 Unfortunately, you don’t have the flexibility to customize a SIMPLE 401(k) plan for the unique needs of yourself or your business the way you do with a 401(k).
 If you have employees in the plan, any contributions that you (the employer) make to your employees’ plans are immediately “vested.”
 That means your employees own those funds (and can take them with them to a new job) the moment they are contributed.
 With a 401(k), employers can set vesting schedules, so that employer contributions are only fully vested after the employee stays with the company for a certain amount of time.

 Because of all these disadvantages, Ubiquity does not offer SIMPLE 401(k) plans.
 We find that most individuals and businesses get more benefit from a traditional 401(k).